 - Doc comments: Harvest doc comments from schema files and use them to generate doc comments on generated code.
 Also make them available in the compiled schema so that a documentation generator could use them.

-- Snappy integration: Integrate Snappy compression into the API to further reduce bandwidth needs with minimal CPU overhead.
+- LZ4 integration: Integrate LZ4 compression into the API to further reduce bandwidth needs with minimal CPU overhead.

 - Annotations API: For each annotation definition, generate code which assists in extracting that annotation from schema objects in a type-safe way.

 KJ is a framework library that is bundled with Cap’n Proto, but is broadly applicable to C++ applications even if they don’t use Cap’n Proto serialization.

 - Fiber-based concurrency: The C++ runtime’s event loop concurrency model will be augmented with support for fibers, which are like threads except that context switches happen only at well-defined points (thus avoiding the need for mutex locking).
 Fibers essentially provide syntax sugar on top of the event loop model.

 - TLS bindings: Write bindings for e.g. OpenSSL to make it easy to integrate with the KJ I/O framework, Cap’n Proto RPC, and the KJ HTTP library.

 - Modern crypto bindings: A thin wrapper around libsodium with a nice C++ API, e.g. representing keys using fixed-size, trivially-copyable classes.